nedtaylor/athena/README.md

 This is a program to highlight the uses of convolutional neural networks in Fortran.

-It is currently being tested on the MNIST dataset (a set of arund 600,000 hand-written numbers, 0-9).
+It is currently being tested on the MNIST dataset (a set of 60,000 hand-written numbers for training and 10,000 for testing, 0-9).
 The version used is a text-form one.

 The link to the original database is: http://yann.lecun.com/exdb/mnist/